sassoftware/model-container-recipes/README.md

 * [Microsoft Azure](./Azure_configuration_guide.md)

 ### Properties Files
 If this is your first time using the utility, you must complete the required fields within the `config.properties` file.
 This file is located within the following directories: `base-image-cli` and `model-image-cli`.
-For more information, see the base image [README](./base-image-cli/README.md) and the model image [README](./model-image-cli/README.md).
+For more information, see the [base image folder](base-image-cli/) and the [model image folder](model-image-cli/).

-If you have already configured your properties files, learn how to [create a base image](./base-image-cli/README.md) or [create and use a model image](./model-image-cli/README.md) by reviewing the respective READMEs.
+If you have already configured your properties files, learn how to [create a base image](base-image-cli/) or [create and use a model image](model-image-cli/) by reviewing the respective READMEs.

 ## License